 Instructor: Abena Ntoso

 World Writers Cafe is a six-week literary workshop designed with English learners in mind.
 Enjoy creative writing, literature, and discussion with intermediate-level* English learners from around the world.
 All workshops are in English and are capped at 10 participants to allow for intensive language study, engaging discussions, and extensive feedback.
 Registration fee: $390.
 Scholarships available.
+See what makes Bricolage Lit Workshops unique

 Saturdays 11am-1pm (Central Time)